steaks/codeducky/blogs/RobustCachingInDotNetApplications.md

 var cachedText = cache.InvokeCached(() => File.ReadAllText(path), new CachePolicy(expiresAfter: TimeSpan.FromMinutes(30)));
 </pre>

-By forcing consumers to access the cache in this <a href="http://msdn.microsoft.com/en-us/library/ee378677(v=vs.110).aspx">GetOrAdd</a> manner, we've automatically prevented any mistakes around trying to remove items from the cache or relying on their presence.
+By forcing consumers to access the cache in this <a href="http://www.codeducky.org/10-utilities-c-developers-should-know-part-two/">GetOrAdd</a> manner, we've automatically prevented any mistakes around trying to remove items from the cache or relying on their presence.
+While this may seem somewhat restrictive, in most if not all use cases the need for cache invalidation can be worked around via smart key construction, well-thought-out caching policies, and/or <a href="http://www.codeducky.org/debugger-friendly-data-models/">increased use of immutability</a>.
 As we implement ICache, we'll see how it helps to address the issues of key collision and thread-safety as well.

 <strong>Implementing ICache</strong>
 Essentially, InvokeCached expects to be passed an <a href="http://msdn.microsoft.com/en-us/library/bb335710(v=vs.110).aspx">Expression</a> representing a call to some method.
 The cache will then use the expression to both (1) build an appropriate cache key for the result and (2) invoke the actual computation if no result can be found for the key.
 Much of this work is done by a base implementation: